Timeline for the day of the September 11 attacks: 9:00 a.m.

+Deena: (after a long pause) I love you.

-9:55: A CNN correspondent mentions Osama bin Laden as someone determined to strike the US.
+Tom: Don't worry, we're going to do something.9:55: A CNN correspondent mentions Osama bin Laden as someone determined to strike the US.

 9:55: Air Force One leaves Sarasota-Bradenton International Airport.

+9:55:11: Jarrah tunes the air navigation receiver in the cockpit to the frequency for the VOR at Reagan National Airport (Note: 111 MHz.) to direct Flight 93 toward Washington, D.C.

+9:56: The Herndon Command Center informs FAA Headquarters that they have lost track of Flight 93 over the Pittsburgh area.
+Seconds later, the Command Center relocates the plane and informs Headquarters of this.

-9:57: Passenger revolt begins on Flight 93.
+9:57: The passenger revolt begins on Flight 93.
+A hijacker asks "Is there something?
+A fight?"
+The hijackers then roll the plane from side to side.

 9:57: President Bush leaves Sarasota, Florida, on Air Force One.
 The plane reaches cruising altitude and circles for approximately 40 minutes while the destination of the plane is discussed.

-2 World Trade Center being reduced to dust and debris as the structures below its impact zone fail to hold the weight of the upper floors.